Tsunami014/Phoenix-Engine/how this works/actions and hashtags.md

 first digit:
     0 - matching number of items
     1 - matching words
+    2 - matching word one level down the tree
+    3 - matching number of items one level down the tree

 next text:
     the part of speech ('subjobj', 'action', 'what')